 Parenting styles are one of the most powerful predictors of child outcomes; warm and nurturing interactions help buffer children from the effects of chronic stress.
-The Center for the Study of Social Policy identifies 5 protective factors that improve family outcomes: parental resilience, social connections, knowledge of parenting and child development, concrete support in times of need, and social and emotional competence of children.
-The figure below displays that the rate of substantiated maltreatment per 1,000 children aged 0-5 has decreased from 11.9 per 1,000 in 2010 to 11.3 per 1,000 in 2019.
+The Center for the Study of Social Policy identifies five protective factors that improve family outcomes: parental resilience, social connections, knowledge of parenting and child development, concrete support in times of need, and social and emotional competence of children.
+The programs funded by First 5 Sacramento in this area aim to improve effective parenting through increasing the five protective factors.

+The figure below displays that the Sacramento County rate of substantiated maltreatment per 1,000 children aged 0-5 has decreased from 11.9 per 1,000 in 2010 to 11.3 per 1,000 in 2019.
 While the rate for subpopulations has also decreased, in 2019, the rate of substantiated maltreatment among African American children was 33.7 per 1,000 children in 2019, three times as high as the overall county rate and almost 10 times higher than that for Asian/Pacific Islander children.